 What are the best ways to turn someone down gracefully?

-It happens, but sometimes you deny someone... then later end up liking them.
-Be honest about it.
-You should probably be the one to step up and say something to make things clear.
+Honesty is the best policy.
+You should be the one to step up and say something to make things clear.
 Don’t worry!
 You are allowed to change your mind.
 Often two people like each other but at different times.

-You may want to start that conversation with the cutie like this, "I know that one time you asked me out and I said no, but now I….”
+You may want to start the conversation like this: “I know that one time you asked me out and I said no, but now I….”

 Don’t be too upset if they end up saying “no” to you.
 It sucks when the timing isn’t right, but you’ll survive it.
 Have faith in yourself and that someone just as nice as you will come along and sweep you off your feet.